Why should I get a massage?

 How often should I receive a massage?

 Your personal situation will determine how often you receive massage.
 For chronic pain or medical conditions your therapist and/or medical doctor will help you determine what is best for your needs.
 Massage is one of the best things you can do for yourself on a regular basis to stay healthy and maintain a sense of well-being in spite of stressful life situations!

 If you have never had a massage or this is your first visit to my office, first we will put you at ease and talk with you a bit, answering any questions you may have.
 We have a client information form that you fill out, and when you are finished we discuss it.
 We like to know why you are here, if you are in any pain, what your goals are for the session, and any concerns you may have that we need to address.

 After all questions are answered, the therapist leaves the room so you can get undressed and get on the table.
 There is always a top sheet to get under and you stay draped throughout the massage.
 Your therapist will work on one body part at a time and your genital area is never exposed.
 (Breast tissue on a female is never exposed without permission.)
 We ask people to get undressed down to their comfort level, so you can keep your underwear on if you would like, but it isn’t necessary.
 Your therapist will tap on the door and ask if you are ready before she comes back into the room.

 When the massage is finished your therapist will leave the room so you can get dressed.
-After you’re dressed you come out to the lobby, drink some water and talk to your therapist about your treatment plan.
-This is when we schedule time for your next massage, you make payment, and you are reminded to drink a LOT of water and take an Epsom salt bath if possible.
+When you’re dressed the therapist will bring you some water, and discuss a treatment plan with you.
+After this you will be taken to the lobby to schedule your next massage and checkout.
+You will be reminded to drink a LOT of water and take an Epsom salt bath if possible.
 Then you go on to have a fabulous day!